 We had our first visit to One Sky this Holiday Season to drop off some WS items & are thrilled to say

-One Sky is not just a shop, not just a gallery (though lovely paintings fill up their walls) but it is a space to learn new creative skills & support local makers/artists!
-As well as support community events & businesses.
-One Sky has hosted Wordstock and held speakers for writing workshops with Latitude46, was apart of the Sudbury Art Crawl and they are invested in supporting creative, artistic talent and local businesses.
-Many, many local makers & artisans works can be found in this space.
+One Sky is not just a shop, not just a gallery (though paintings fill up their walls), but it is a space to support local makers/artists!
+One Sky has hosted local community events and businesses and events in the city, took part in the Sudbury Art Crawl and even more they are invested in supporting creative, artistic talent and local businesses as - many local makers & artisans works can be found in this space.